HJTSO/Stroop_statistics/README.md

 # Stroop_statistics
-（The project 2 for Machine Learning Foundation Nanodegree from udacity）
+ The project 2 for Machine Learning Foundation Nanodegree from udacity